ralphpina/Android-Permissions-Manager/README.md

 # Android Permissions Manager
 Easily manage Android Marshmallow and up runtime permissions.
 This library uses RXJava to skip all the painful parts of the `Activity`/`Fragment` lifecycle management.

+The RxJava architecture was first taken from work originally done by [Fai Al Qadi](https://github.com/FaiFai21).

 ### Checking Permissions

 ```java